casangi/casadocs/markdown/calibration-and-visibility-data/data-examination-and-editing/using-plotms-to-plot-and-edit-visibilities-and-calibration-tables.md

 When **plotms** is first started, by default it will display the *Plot* tab (as chosen from the tabs at the top of the **plotms** window) and its *Data* subtab (as chosen from the tabs on the left side) as shown in Figure 1.
 First, a MeasurementSet or calibration table should be loaded by clicking on *Browse* in the *File* section and selecting a MeasurementSet directory (just select the directory itself; do not descend into it).

-A plot can now be made of the MeasurementSet by clicking on the *Plot* button, but you may want to set selection or averaging parameters first rather than plot the entire dataset.
-By default, **plotms** will plot Amplitude versus Time for a MeasurementSet; see this section on [selecting axes](#1-3-1-selecting-axes) ]for axis options.
+[A plot can now be made of the MeasurementSet by clicking on the *Plot* button, but you may want to set selection or averaging parameters first rather than plot the entire dataset.
+By default, **plotms** will plot Amplitude versus Time for a MeasurementSet; see this [section on [selecting axes](#1-3-1-selecting-axes) ]{for axis options.
 The default axes change for calibration tables depending on the table type.  **plotms** self-scales axes and the symbol size.
-For a very large range, this can hide points close to zero; see the [sections below for information on setting [axes ranges](#1-3-4-axes-ranges) and [symbol sizes](#1-6-2-customizing-your-symbols).
+For a very large range, this can hide points close to zero; see the sections below for information on setting [axes ranges](#1-3-4-axes-ranges) and [symbol sizes](#1-6-2-customizing-your-symbols).]{

 The **plotms** task parameter for file selection is *vis.*